 And for those of us who love fashion, it’s just….. delicious to delve into that.

-with your fashion sketchbook/ croquis book in your hand and see what kind of spontaneous fashion design inspirations spring to mind as you integrate your own experiences of asymmetry.
+I recommend you listen to the masterclass with your fashion sketchbook/ croquis book in your hand and see what kind of spontaneous fashion design ideas spring to mind.
+Sketch along you integrate your own experiences of asymmetry into ideas!

 How does it work for YOU?
 What are its benefits?
 What are the unique ways that YOU will use asymmetry?